towaquimbayo/Open-Source-Repo/CONTRIBUTING.md

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-* To report security vulnerabilities, please contact at <towacurtis@hotmail.com> with `MyMind on GitHub - Security Vulnerability` as the subject.
+* To report security vulnerabilities, please contact at <towacurtis@hotmail.com> with `%RepoAppName% on GitHub - Security Vulnerability` as the subject.
 * Search for existing Issues and PRs before creating your own.
 * We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.
 * If you've never contributed before, feel free to reach out for tips on how to get started.